 This was a small enterprise-oriented study that explored how goal-setting and entrepreneurial qualities affected the productivity of the employees and the overall success of the organization.
 Results indicated the importance of marketing abilities of the organizational head to be a significant influence in the company’s goal-setting plans (Ioniţă, 2013).

 Case studies can be very revealing to the efficacy of goal setting.

 1. A Case Study By Emily van Sonnenberg

-Emily Sonnenberg, a positive psychologist, and happiness coach presented her case study on undergraduates to explain the importance of having goals in life.
+Emily VanSonnenberg (2011), a psychologist specializing in positive psychology and happiness coach, presented her case study on undergraduates to explain the importance of having goals in life.

 The target group of her research was young adults who came from a non-psychology background.
 She mentioned about starting each session with positive interventions like brief meditation, mindfulness, and task planning, and urged her subjects to journal the tidbits of these positive interventions daily.

 Over a while, Emily found that individuals who kept a detailed record of their daily goals and planned their tasks accordingly were more productive, less bored, and showed signs of higher self-contentment than others.